Looking Closely at the Growth Curve for Liberty TripAdvisor Holdings Inc. (LTRPA)

 LTRPA’s Market Performance

-LTRPA stocks went down by -1.29% for the week, with a monthly drop of -17.57% and a quarterly performance of -25.06%, while its annual performance rate touched 73.30%.
-The volatility ratio for the week stands at 7.98% while the volatility levels for the past 30 days are set at 5.93% for Liberty TripAdvisor Holdings Inc..
-The simple moving average for the period of the last 20 days is -14.22% for LTRPA stocks with a simple moving average of -33.73% for the last 200 days.
+LTRPA stocks went up by 0.56% for the week, with a monthly drop of -3.76% and a quarterly performance of -11.17%, while its annual performance rate touched 101.12%.
+The volatility ratio for the week stands at 9.51% while the volatility levels for the past 30 days are set at 6.70% for Liberty TripAdvisor Holdings Inc..
+The simple moving average for the period of the last 20 days is 2.59% for LTRPA stocks with a simple moving average of -22.09% for the last 200 days.

 Analysts’ Opinion of LTRPA